abrarahmd/Abrarahmd/README.md

 - 🧑‍💼 Currently employed at Celloscope as a Trainee - AI/ML.

-- 🌐 My center of attention is AI & ML.

 - 🤖 Currently working on my Thesis on Natural Language Processing.

 - 😎 One fun fact about me is I love to teach.